Christian Yelich Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.

-- The Phillies' 4.12 team ERA ranks 13th among all MLB pitching staffs.
+- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.10).

 © 2023 Data Skrive.
 All rights reserved.